We welcome hikers of all levels, whether you’re a seasoned hiker or just getting off the couch, we will be with you all the way.

 Your commitment to us: raise the designated donation minimum amount of $1,900 per hiker.

 Our commitment to you: Organize an active hiking group with planned hikes, led by experienced local guides.
 Fundraising support: personal web page, sample letters, checklists, ideas, strategies and coaching.
-Great weekend hiking experience at Catalina Island.
+Great weekend hiking experience!

 Our program consists of 4 parts: